The Optimum Preventive Maintenance Schedule: 7 Steps for Efficient and Effective Preventive Maintenance Planning and Scheduling

-What Is a Preventive Maintenance (PM) Schedule?
+What Is a Preventive Maintenance Schedule?

+A preventive maintenance (PM) schedule is a maintenance plan designed to execute preventive maintenance work.
 It relies on organization and planned timelines to ensure routine maintenance tasks are carried out based on a specific time or usage trigger.

 • Automates work orders